Schreiner University Course Reserve Policy and Guidelines

 Schreiner University faculty are invited to place materials for their classes on reserve in the library.
 The following guidelines have been established to assist all faculty members with the process.

 Reserve materials may include books owned by the library, books owned by the instructor, previous exams, photocopies of journal articles, and other various media (for example, videotapes, software, etc.).
 All copied materials must adhere to copyright guidelines for specific copyright compliance.
-Books from other libraries will not be accepted.
+Books or scanned articles/chapters from other libraries will not be accepted.

 Materials should be placed on reserve before they are assigned to students.
 Please allow a minimum of two working days for processing new reserves.
 Reserve material is processed in the order that it is received and is not available for use until processing is completed.

 Instructors must complete a course reserve form each semester for materials placed on reserve for that semester.
 The course reserve intake form is available online.

 At the end of the academic year, all materials owned by the library will be returned to the library’s collection, and personal copies will be returned to the owning instructor.
 Instructors may also retrieve their material at the library.

 Books and other media from the SU library collection or instructors’ personal copies may be placed on reserve for a course.
 If personal copies of a book are to be placed on reserve, please understand that a barcode will be placed on the back cover.
 If this is not acceptable, other arrangements may be made.